Do you take in any type of animal?

 How long before the animals in your care are euthanized?

 San Diego Humane Society does not use length of stay at the shelter as a criterion for euthanasia.
-Once a healthy or treatable animal becomes available for adoption, he will remain available for as long as is necessary to find a home.
+Once a healthy or treatable animal becomes available for adoption, they will remain available for as long as is necessary to find a home.
 Euthanasia is only performed when medically or behaviorally necessary.

 How many animals does the Humane Society care for?